The FriendlyELEC CM3588 NVMe NAS Kit

 I then turned off compression and ran the test again, and got 13K IOPS at 882MiB/s–with the CPUs pretty heavily loaded but peaking at 95% instead of fully saturated.

-So there’s a trade-off here–and given that we’re stuck with PCIe 3.0, I think either value is OK.
+So there’s a trade-off here–and given that we’re stuck with PCIe 3.0, I actually think either value is OK.
 After all, the CPU compression overhead might be a decent compromise if you intend to use ZFS to host development containers or serve compressible data.

 Hitting the server from the network proved that it had zero issues serving data at line speed while peaking at 45-50% CPU–I got the equivalent of 2.3Gbps on a single SMB/CIFS connection, and I don’t think it would have any issues saturating a 5GBps link.